-People have their entire world shaken by the multiple in-depth lies and deceit told by their Catfish, over a period of weeks, months, and sadly even years.
-The wounding result leaves them convinced that their Catfish should be in jail or, at least, charged with a crime.
+People have their entire world shaken by the multiple in-depth lies and deceit told by their catfish, throughout weeks, months, and sadly even years.
+The wounding result leaves them convinced that their catfish should be in jail or, at least, charged with a crime, especially with 419 scams.

 2. An adult man pretends to be a teenage boy and requests nude photos of a minor.
-Whether he pretended to be a child or even if he said he was an adult, it is illegal to solicit such materials from a minor and he would face arrest and jail time, along with likely spending the rest of his life on a Sex Offender’s list.
+Whether he pretended to be a child or even if he said he was an adult, it is illegal to solicit such materials from a minor and he would face arrest and jail time, along with likely spending the rest of his life as a sex offender’s list.

 3. Jamie pretends to be an awarded military veteran.
 He uses this identity to woo several women in other states and gets them to give him money for his “well being” and “medical care” from his military service.
 The women find out he was not who he claimed to be and are furious.

 Not only are they upset that they were lied to, but each gave him over 5 thousand dollars.
 In this case, Jamie would likely be guilty of fraudulently receiving money with a false identity.
 Is catfishing illegal?
 Well, it depends on the suspect’s intention behind the act.